 Rising dramatically from the shores of the Caribbean Sea in northern Colombia, the Sierra Nevada of Santa Marta is a place of astonishing natural beauty, rich cultural heritage, and unparalleled biodiversity.
-This awe-inspiring mountain range is not only the tallest coastal range on the planet but also the world’s highest coastal mountain formation.
+This awe-inspiring mountain range is the world’s highest coastal mountain formation.

 The Sierra Nevada of Santa Marta is a complex geological formation covering an area of around 17,000 square kilometers.
 It features mountain peaks, plateaus, glaciers, deep valleys, and lush forests.
 Its highest point is Cristobal Colon Peak, standing at an astounding 5,700 meters (18,700 feet) above sea level.

 Unlike most mountain ranges, which are part of a single geological structure, the Sierra Nevada of Santa Marta is a singular entity composed of a patchwork of different rock types and structures.
 This remarkable geology has contributed to the area’s extraordinary plant and animal biodiversity.

 Renowned for its exceptional biodiversity, the Sierra Nevada of Santa Marta is home to countless species of plants and animals, many of which are found nowhere else on Earth.
 The unique confluence of altitudes, from the warm Caribbean coast to the freezing glaciers on the peaks, allows a variety of ecosystems to thrive.